MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 **Examples of team site (not groups connected) scenarios.**

-- I need "only" a SharePoint site, without goups services
+- I need "only" a SharePoint site, without groups services
 - Sites for SharePoint based apps, also for Power Apps
 - A site with lists and libraries with a lot different permissions